Patrick-Kladek/ScreenshotFramer/README.md

 ##### Configuration File
 This file contain the configuration for the image export.
-Open the file `iPhone SE` and change the number in image textfield or language popup.
+Open the file `iPhone SE` and change the number in the image textfield or language popup.
 You may also change the position and size of each layer or create new layers.

 ### Usage

-You create your Images like in your favorite Image editing App.
-The main difference is that you can specify variables and use them for the image path.
+The main difference to your favorite image editor is that you can specify variables and use them for the image path.

 Possible Variables:

 * `$image` can contain only numbers (typically 1-5)
 * `$language` contains every sub-folder name in your project folder (in this case `Sample Project`) excluding `backgrounds, device_frames and Export`

-In the screenshot below the File is: `$language/iPhone SE-$image.png`.
-This is automatically translated to `en-US/iPhone SE-1.png` and this file is rendered.
-For german this would be translated to `de-DE/iPhone SE-1.png`
+In the screenshot below the file is: `$language/iPhone SE-$image.png`.
+This is automatically translated to `en-US/iPhone SE-1.png` and this file is then rendered.
+For German this would for example be translated to `de-DE/iPhone SE-1.png`.

 ![](Documentation/Usage.png)

-When you are happy with the output you can check how the screenshots look in different languages by simply changing the languge popup and change the image number.
-You can than export the images by clicking `Export All`.
-You can also specify which images are created by changing `From` and `To` Values

-### Known limitations & bugs
+### Known Limitations & Bugs
-Please keep in mind that this tool was made to automate screenshots and to be more flexible than Fastlane's frameit.
-However this tool is not excessively tested as frameit.
+Please keep in mind that this tool was made to automate screenshots for a very specific need, so it might not fit yours.
 If you find bugs please create an issue first.
-Pull Requests are welcome but please discuss the change before you start with your work - It can save both of us a lot of time.
+Pull Requests are very welcome, but we also reserve the right to not merge them, if they don't take the tool into a direction we need.
+Therefore it's best to first open an issue and discuss your plans, before jumping right in and implementing it.

-* No rearanging of layers (drag and drop in tableView)
+* No rearranging of layers (drag & drop in table view)
-* May use exessice amount of memory while exporing (up to 4GB)
+* May use excessive amount of memory while exporing (up to 4GB)
-* no ascpect ratio lock. keep that in mind if you scale images
+* no aspect ratio lock, keep that in mind if you scale images
-* For better overview output is set to `Export/$language/iPhone SE-$image framed.png` but you could also remove `Export` and Fastlane Upload to itunesconnect should work (not tested)
+* For better overview output is set to `Export/$language/iPhone SE-$image framed.png`

-Screenshot Framer is brought to you by IdeasOnCanvas, the creator of MindNode for iOS, macOS & watchOS.
+Screenshot Framer is brought to you by [IdeasOnCanvas GmbH](https://ideasoncanvas.com), the creator of [MindNode for iOS, macOS & watchOS](https://mindnode.com).